sigildocs

 Returns an irc-message record, or #f if parsing fails.

-(parse-irc-message ":nick!user@host PRIVMSG #chan :Hello")
+(parse-irc-message "@time=2026Z :nick!u@h PRIVMSG #c :Hello")

-; => #<irc-message nick: "nick" command: PRIVMSG ...>
+; => #<irc-message tags: (("time" .
+"2026Z")) command: PRIVMSG ...>

-Create an IRC command string from parts.
+Create an IRC command string (no tags, no prefix) from parts.

 (make-irc-command "PRIVMSG" "#channel" "Hello world")